 - Limited liability company (LLC) and partnership interests

-If a trust is not properly funded, those assets pass through the will and could be contested.
-The property could end up in probate, become a public matter, and possibly be distributed in a manner that is against your wishes.
-So if you decided to create a trust, make sure to work with a lawyer and financial advisor to get the titling of the assets and funding of the trust correctly implemented.
+If a trust is not properly funded, those assets pass via the will through probate, causing avoidable expense and delay, and becoming a public matter.
+So if you decide to create a trust, make sure to work with a lawyer and financial advisor to get the titling of the assets correctly implemented.

 Tip: Read Viewpoints on Fidelity.com: Is a trust right for you?